lajohnston/smslib/README.md

 ## Usage

-Include `smslib.asm` file then any of the specific libs you wish to use:

 ```
-.include "lib/smslib/smslib.asm"
-.include "lib/smslib/input.asm"
-.include "lib/smslib/palette.asm"
-.include "lib/smslib/patterns.asm"
+.incdir "lib/smslib"    ; set the working directory to the smslib directory
+.include "smslib.asm"   ; include the libs

+; SMSLib will call 'init' label once it has booted the system
+init:
+    ...
 ```

-See `examples` directory for examples.
-Within an example, call the `build.sh` script (Linux). wlalink and wla-z80 should be in your system path.
+See example programs in the `examples` directory.
+Build the examples using the `build.sh` script (Linux). wlalink and wla-z80 should be in your system path.
 The compiled .sms ROM will appear in the `examples/build` directory.

+Each module is decoupled from the others and can be imported individually without having to include `smslib.asm`.

+### Settings

+Many of the lib files include settings that default to sensible values but can be overridden if required.
+These are defined in the 'Settings' section near the top of each file.
+The overrides must be defined at some point before you `.include` the relevant file.

 ## Design principles